 This feeling of anxiety caused by the impact of technology and information has been recognised by the World Health Organisation as an infodemic.
 Apparently too much information can be, well, too much.
 Experts are asking us to step away, to take some time out from information and data as a form of “handwashing for the infodemic acompanying the pandemic”

 Albert Camus stated that integrity has no need of rules.
 I would like my blog to explore new technologies and new forms of information and to ask whether the basic ethical precepts upon which we perceive and judge the use of information and data have changed.
 Or if they have become an elastic band stretching and taking on strange and new pathways illuminating, testing and stretching the boundaries of our ethics.

 Running through AC/DC Lane in Melbourne on a work trip (when such things were possible), I found myself drawn to Inner Demons, an iconic street art image located on Melbourne’s AC/DC Lane.
 The image struck me, mostly because I had been spending a lot of time thinking (well OK obsessing) about our reactions to information and data.
 The artist, Meggs, sees inner demons as symbolising our fears and desires as well as the constant struggle to either overcome or empower those emotions.

+I love that he has a cape.
+Don’t we all picture ourselves protected by a metaphorical cape?
 Asked why he had leaked the documents which uncovered the Cambridge Analytica scandal, Wylie remarked that models are being built to exploit what is known about people and to target their inner demons.